implicitly Forceful and garish meditations

 by Gary W. Wright

-Following in the footsteps of her grandfather, Francis Coppola-who did some voiceover work for the film-and her aunt, Sofia Coppola, and with the help of her nephew, Bailey Coppola-who played Seth-Gian-Carla ‘Gia’ Coppola implied that she was meditating on madcap antics of various tragicomic Zone Warriors in her twilit and allegorical freshwoman film, PALO ALTO (2013).
+Following in the footsteps of her grandparents, Eleanor and Francis Coppola, and her aunt, Sofia (SCC) Coppola, and with the help of Francis-who did some voiceover (VO) work-and her nephew, Bailey Coppola-who played Seth-Gian-Carla ‘Gia’ Coppola implied that she was meditating on the madcap antics of various tragicomic Zone Warriors in her first twilit and allegorical indie docufeature film, PALO ALTO (2013).

 ‘I see we got a wise one.’

-Fittingly, PALO ALTO was based on Palo Alto (2010), a collection of allegorical short stories by James Franco, continuing the Coppola tradition of allegorical film art inspired by literary works.
+Fittingly, PALO ALTO was based on twilit and allegorical James Franco short story collection Palo Alto (2010), continuing the Coppola tradition of allegorical film art inspired by literary art.
 In one of the film’s narratives, Gia implicitly linked a middle aged Palo Alto high school teacher and girl’s soccer coach, Mr. B.-played by Franco-to Coppola clan friend and film artist, George Lucas.
 As Mr. B. failed in his attempt to kindle a relationship with his shy, sweet, implicitly film art linked and Natalie Portman evoking teen babysitter, April-played by Emily Roberts-Gia implied that she felt that Lucas had also failed in his attempt to use Portman’s Princess Padme Amidala to achieve success again with the STAR WARS Tragic Trilogy, an assessment shared by most audiences.
-Thus, on one level, Gia implicitly continued the satirical roast of Lucas that her aunt implicitly finished in her own equally satirical Lucas Trilogy.
+Thus, on one level, Gia implicitly continued the satirical roast of Lucas that her aunt SCC implicitly finished in her own equally satirical Lucas Trilogy comprised of the twilit and allegorical indie docufeature films LOST IN TRANSLATION (2003), MARIE ANTOINETTE (2006), and SOMEWHERE (2009) .

 Franco, James.
 Twilit Alto.
 New York: Scribner, 2010.